sebastian-mutz/fsml/paper/paper.md

 1. Minimal and modern: FSML has minimal requirements.
 It uses Fortran 2008+ intrinsics, Fortran-lang stdlib for linear algebra, and fpm for easy and quick building and distribution.
 This faciliates easier adoption and encourages transition to a modern, community-driven ecosystem.

 2. Modular and intuitive: FSML’s structure is modular, but only to the extend that does not compromise readability.
-Called procedures are not abstract, but correspond to clearly defined, mostly mathematical procedures (e.g., cdf of a distribution, calling covariance function to construct a covariance matrix, etc.).
+Called procedures correspond to clearly defined, mostly mathematical methods (e.g., cdf of a distribution, calling covariance function to construct a covariance matrix, etc.).

 ## Documentation